lovell/sharp/docs/index.md

 As well as image resizing, operations such as rotation, extraction, compositing and gamma correction are available.

-Most 64-bit OS X, Windows and Linux (glibc) systems running Node versions 4, 6, 8 and 10 do not require any additional install or runtime dependencies.
+Most modern 64-bit OS X, Windows and Linux systems running Node versions 6, 8 and 10 do not require any additional install or runtime dependencies.

 [![Test Coverage](https://coveralls.io/repos/lovell/sharp/badge.png?branch=master)](https://coveralls.io/r/lovell/sharp?branch=master)